-Batsford Arboretum and Garden Centre is home to a rich botanical collection available to visitors all year round.
+Batsford Arboretum and Garden Centre are home to a rich botanical collection available to visitors all year round.
 The Arboretum, perched on a South-facing slope, presents its trees and plants from an unusual angle against the backdrop of the Evenlode Valley. http://www.batsarb.co.uk/

 Barnwood Arboretum is a local nature reserve within Barnwood Park and belongs to Gloucester City Council.
 The arboretum has many mature trees and unimproved grassland, providing habitat for birds, insects and small mammals.
 They manage the grass by grazing rare breed sheep in the winter.